marijnh/Eloquent-JavaScript/15_event.md

 Imagine that squaring a number is a heavy, long-running computation that we want to perform in a separate ((thread)).
-We could write a file called `code/squareworker.js` that responds to messages by computing a square and sending a message back:
+We could write a file called `code/squareworker.js` that responds to messages by computing a square and sending a message back.

 ```
 addEventListener("message", event => {